 Every year, the Office of Financial Aid establishes the maximum amount a student can earn each summer on a work-study contract.
-For summer 2012, the maximum amount awarded students was $3,500.
+For summer 2014, the maximum amount awarded to students was $3,500.
 The maximum may be lower for students enrolled in summer school and/or not working full time.

 - SPIEP Funding involves federal work-study funding and is not a grant.

 - Work through a nonprofit or government agency qualifies for SPIEP.
 Note: Employment through a judicial agency does not qualify for funding.

 - The receipt of work-study funding during the summer may affect your financial aid allocation for the next academic year.
 Please consult with financial aid personnel before you submit your completed application to determine the actual impact, if any, of summer work-study funding on your fall financial aid allocation.